JLeopolt/JLeopolt/README.md

 <h2 align="center">About Me:</h2>
 <p align="center">
-- Proficient in Java and Python languages. <br>
+- Proficient in Java, Python, JS languages. <br>
 - Newbie to cybersecurity and microcontrollers. <br>
 - Full-stack and REST API developer. <br>
 - Experience with SQL/MySQL and networking. <br>